frontBOI/mondial-relay/README.md

 This package's utilities are separated in three functional domains:

-- Client-side only function _(e.g. a React component)_
+- Client-side only function _(e.g. a React component, needing browser environment)_
-- Server-side only function _(e.g. create a shipment, which requireds a secret so backend only)_
+- Server-side only function _(e.g. SOAP functions, which require access to fs)_
 - Functions available on both environment

 ## Client